5 Meanings

 Just because the motherfucker tried to base

-The G.O.D., the G.O.D
+The G.O.D., the G.O.D.

 Motherfuckers think they qualify

-And for those niggas want to try
+And for those niggaz want to try

-The G.O.D., the G.O.D
+The G.O.D., the G.O.D.

-I had to pull your card, you was on the top deck
+I had to pull your card you was on the top deck

-So I plotted my escape, I saw the thin line between love and hate
+So I plotted my escape, I saw the Thin Line Between Love and Hate

 And fast from the hog on the plate